ITDSystems/alvex-inform-policy-extension/README.md

 * Correct exceptions and checks
 * Check templates in init (hard to make, dropped)

 Now you can set prefered Subject and From in global properties of extension.
-Also, extension changed in way to make it more safer for errors.
+Also, extension changed in way to make it safer for errors.